-This year’s Winter Pow Wow also had a distinct FCF flavor, as many members were present in their full FCF outfits, and put on an amazing blacksmith exhibition, as boys and adults alike were fascinated by iron being heated in a furnace, coming out as red hot, and then hammered into useful items.
+FCF also had a visible and active presence, as many members were present in their full FCF outfits, and put on an amazing blacksmith exhibition, as boys and adults alike were fascinated by iron being heated in a furnace, coming out as red hot, and then hammered into useful items.
 Many FCF- made items were on display and for sale.
 Indeed, the FCF brothers truly embodied the spirit of their motto; “To Give and To Serve” throughout the whole weekend!

 On Saturday morning, following breakfast, it was time for the action to begin!
-The Yukon Race began with the Dog Sled Review, whereupon Patrol Sleds passing inspection, would then made their way to the various stations throughout the campsite, including the Fire and Hot Chocolate stop, Rescue Station, Matchless Fire, Fire Craft, Ladder Making, Marksmanship, Tomahawk Throw, Knot Tying, “The Wall”, and a new event: the Hockey Puck Shoot, where boys got to shoot pucks into nets for 50 cents apiece.
+The Yukon Race began with the Dog Sled Review, whereupon Patrol Sleds passing inspection, would then made their way to the various stations throughout the campsite, including the Fire and Hot Chocolate stop, Rescue Station, Matchless Fire, Fire Craft, Ladder Making, Marksmanship, Tomahawk Throw, Knot Tying, “The Wall”, and the Hockey Puck Shoot, where boys got to shoot pucks into nets for 50 cents apiece.
 The proceeds of this event went towards Boys and Girls Missionary Challenge (BGMC).
-Over $400 was raised for missions!
+Through the Hockey Shoot, Outpost donations, and the auctioning of an FCF-made item, over $1000 was raised for missions over the weekend!